 Marcus spent a year as a journalism fellow at Stanford University, where he studied the impact of digital technology on public-service journalism, and once stood next to Steve Jobs in the supermarket.

 Away from MSE, Marcus spends his time not writing his novel.

 Megan joined MSE in March 2015 as a Consumer Writer, became Senior News Reporter in May 2017 and was promoted to Assistant News & Features Editor in June 2018.
 She has a keen interest in consumer rights, campaigning and investigations.

 She got her start in freelance journalism before moving to London from Sweden in 2009.
-Since, she's earned a degree in journalism and covered topics such as entertainment, mortgages and property investment.
+Since then, she's earned a degree in journalism and has covered topics such as entertainment, mortgages and property investment.

-In her spare time, she loves reading and going to the theatre, museums and galleries, hanging out with her cat, cooking, travelling and (slowly) learning new languages.
+In her spare time, Moa loves reading, going to the theatre, museums and galleries, hanging out with her cat, cooking, travelling and (slowly) learning new languages.

 Oli joined MSE in November 2015 on the Deals team.
 Prior to becoming a professional MoneySaver, Oli spent five years as a radio presenter for a group of stations (now known as More Radio) in Sussex and wrote a monthly music column for a regional magazine.

-Oli still puts his radio voice to good use, contributing weekly to the TalkRadio breakfast show (Mondays at 9.45am) talking the best deals around with Julia Hartley-Brewer.
-He can also be heard giving MoneySaving tips on local BBC radio stations.
+Oli still puts his radio voice to good use, contributing weekly to the TalkRadio breakfast show (Mondays at 9.45am) talking about the best deals around with Julia Hartley-Brewer.
+He can also be heard giving MoneySaving tips on BBC local radio stations.